 Before you get too worried that I’m about to bombard you with loads of pictures and ask you to buy them, I’m not.
 I’m just going to pick out a few instances where the outdoors and art overlapped this year.

-This is just a selection of a few favourite memories and pictures from what’s happened this year.
+This is nothing more than a selection of pictures to show what happened this year…